taisei-project/taisei/doc/MATH.rst

    240.0 (real) + 200.0i (imaginary)

-Or "move 240 units on the X-axis, and then 200 units on the Y-axis (called the 'imaginary axis' in complex vectors)."
+Or "move 240 units on the (real) X-axis, and then 200 units on the (imaginary) Y-axis."

 This is what's called a **Cartesian Coordinate.** What the function ``move_towards`` then does is make the enemy sprite/object move towards that